-During his tenure as assistant coach at New Mexico, Broussard was responsible for four NBA Draft selections, all chosen in the first round - Danny Granger (2005), J.R.
-Giddens (2008), Darington Hobson (2010) and Tony Snell (2013).
+During his tenure as assistant coach at New Mexico and UCLA, Broussard has been responsible for seven first-round NBA Draft selections - Danny Granger (2005), J.R.
+Giddens (2008), Darington Hobson (2010), Tony Snell (2013), Zach LaVine (2014), Jordan Adams (2014) and Kyle Anderson (2014).

 Broussard's work with Granger was evident at Bradley and New Mexico.
 Granger, a 6-foot-8 forward, was selected No. 17 overall in the 2005 NBA Draft out of New Mexico.
-Broussard had worked with Granger during the 2001-02 season at Bradley and during Granger's junior and senior seasons at New Mexico.
+Broussard had worked with Granger during the 2001-02 season at Bradley and during Granger's junior and senior seasons at UNM.
 Granger became the first player in UNM basketball history to log at least 60 assists, 60 blocks and 60 steals in one season (2004-05) before securing Mountain West Conference Tournament MVP honors and leading the Lobos to the NCAA Tournament.
 Currently playing for the Indiana Pacers, Granger graduated from New Mexico with a degree in civil engineering.